HydrogenPlumbing/hydrogen-protocol/README.md

 # Hydrogen Protocol

 The Hydrogen Protocol (HP) is a Low Power Wide Area Network (LPWAN) roaming and interoperability framework for IoT networks that can be layered on top of existing IoT physical layers (PHY) protocols.
-The purpose HP is to enable development of unified IoT applications that can operate across a range of IoT  technologies, network operators, and regulatory environments.
+The purpose of HP is to enable development of unified IoT applications that can operate across a range of IoT technologies, network operators, and regulatory environments.
 HP builds on existing Internet standards including IPv6 and the Border Gateway Protocol (BGP).

 **HP goals include:**
+Protocol- and provider-independent deployment of a unified IPv6 IoT network with inter-network roaming, adapting existing internet standards to IoT environments.
+Provide a framework for allowing traffic peering between network operators using a common PHY layer.
+Providing IPv6 compatibility, while minimizing data overhead for power and bandwidth constrained devices (33-45 byte overhead per message frame).
+Providing device authentication and end to end encryption using best-available methods, with ability to support new encryption methods.
+Provide secure, lightweight over-the-air (OTA) device provisioning wherever supported by the PHY layer.
+Layered implementation allowing deployment alongside existing LPWAN protocols at the application-level, or as a replacement for Layer 2-3 data link and network implementations.
+Provide a transitional implementation for network operators and protocols that do not yet support standards-based Layer 2-3 Allow for federated implementation via standard protocols.
+Anyone can deploy an HP network and devices by provisioning an IPv6 /48 address block and an ASN from their regional internet registry.
+By relying on existing internet routing infrastructure to identify networks there's no need for a central network registry or peering infrastructure as has been ﻿developed proposed for existing LPWAN protocols.

 - Protocol- and provider-independent deployment of a unified IPv6 IoT network with inter-network roaming, adapting existing internet standards to IoT environments.
 - Provide a framework for allowing traffic peering between network operators using a common PHY layer.
 - Providing IPv6 compatibility, while minimizing data overhead for power and bandwidth constrained devices (33-45 byte overhead per message frame).
 - Providing device authentication and end to end encryption using best-available methods, with ability to support new  encryption methods.
 - Provide secure, lightweight over-the-air (OTA) device provisioning wherever  supported by the PHY layer.
-- Layered implementation allowing deployment along side existing LPWAN protocols at the application-level, or as a replacement for Layer 2-3 data link and network implementations.
+- Layered implementation allowing deployment alongside existing LPWAN protocols at the application-level, or as a replacement for Layer 2-3 data link and network implementations.
 - Provide a transitional implementation for network operators and protocols that do not yet support standards-based Layer 2-3
 - Allow for federated implementation via standard protocols.
-Anyone can deploy an HP network and devices by provisioning an IPv6 /48 address block and and an ASN from their regional internet registry.
+Anyone can deploy an HP network and devices by provisioning an IPv6 /48 address block and an ASN from their regional internet registry.
 By relying on existing internet routing infrastructure to identify networks there's no need for a central network registry or peering infrastructure as has been [﻿developed proposed for existing LPWAN protocols](https://www.thethingsindustries.com/peering/).

 **HP non-goals include:**

 - Providing or specifying LPWAN a complete protocol.
 HP is designed to work across a range of existing LPWAN PHY implementations, including open spectrum and carrier-based services.
 HP can augment LPWAN technologies with existing Layer 2-3 services, providing application-level interoperability on device or at a network gateway.
 - Provide a facility for paid or conditional traffic peering.
 Traffic peering rules and billing could be implemented on top of HP networks, however, the HP protocol recommends free/open peering where upstream network costs allow, and transparent bilateral and multilateral agreements only where required to ensure financial sustainability of peering relationships.
-- Provide OTA device for all PHY layers.
-We are working with hardware vendors and network operators that are building OTA provision for IoT devices via carrier-based protocols (e.g. iSIM/SoftSIM), however, HP providing works alongside existing carrier provisioning requirements.
+- Provide an OTA provisioning method for all PHY layers.
+We are working with hardware vendors and network operators that are building OTA provision for IoT devices via carrier-based protocols (e.g. iSIM/SoftSIM), however, HP works alongside existing carrier provisioning requirements.
 - Force network operators to alter existing deployments to support IPv6-based IoT.
 However, we hope the project will facilitate on-going transition efforts.